Georgetown, Ohio

-Georgetown is a village in Brown County, Ohio, United States located about 36 miles southeast of Cincinnati.
-The population was 4,331 at the 2010 census.
-It is the county seat of Brown County.
-Georgetown was the childhood home of Ulysses S. Grant.
+Georgetown is a village in Brown County, Ohio, United States, and its county seat.
+The population was 4,453 at the 2020 census.
+Located about 36 mi southeast of Cincinnati, Georgetown was the childhood home of U.S. President Ulysses S. Grant.

 History

 Georgetown was platted in 1819.
 The village took its name from Georgetown, Kentucky.
 A post office called Georgetown has been in operation since 1821.
+Places in Georgetown on the National Register of Historic Places include the Bailey–Thompson House, Dr. Philip Buckner House and Barn, Georgetown Historic District and contributing Brown County Courthouse, Georgetown Public School, and the Grant Boyhood Home.